 Let’s break that down.
 30hrs less a week = 480hrs less a year.
 Superficially this means $12,480 less in my pocket.
 In reality:

 My salary more than double the following year!

-and has been increasing steadily ever since.
-In addition, my business is turnkey and my clients are committed.
-Here is what my schedule looks like this week.
-Keep in mind it’s the middle of August where personal trainers struggle left, right and center:
+In addition, my business became turnkey and my clients became committed.
+Here is what my schedule looks like the week that I originally wrote this post.
+Keep in mind it was in the middle of August where personal trainers generally struggle.